The quantum mechanics of experiments: The ``Principle of Diminishing Potentialities'' and the Dissipative Nature of the Time-Evolution of States in Quantum Mechanics

 This is a crucial observation.
 It means that the Heisenberg-picture time evolution of \textit{ensemble states} introduced in \eqref{ensemble state} is \textbf{dissipative}, converting \textit{pure} states into \textit{mixtures} accompanied by entropy production.
-The underlying physical reason for dissipation is that an open system satisfying PDP can release massless modes to the outside world at some time $t$ that, \textit{for fundamental reasons,} escape from the system for good and become \textit{unobservable} at any later time $t'\geq t$, causing \textit{decoherence.} In the non-relativistic limit, with $c\rightarrow \infty$, massless modes emitted by a system escape to spatial infinity infinitely rapidly.
+The underlying physical reason for dissipation is that an open system satisfying PDP can release modes (``photons'') to the outside world at some time $t$ that, \textit{for fundamental reasons,} escape from the system for good and become \textit{unobservable} at any later time $t'\geq t$, causing \textit{decoherence.} In the non-relativistic limit, with $c\rightarrow \infty$, such modes escape to spatial infinity infinitely rapidly.

-It appears to be a \textit{general fact}\footnote{related to the dissipation-fluctuation theorem} -- not only in QM, but also in classical physics -- that the dissipative nature of the time-evolution of ensemble states implies that the states of \textbf{individual} systems belonging to the ensemble exhibit a \textbf{stochastic} time-evolution, obtained by ``unraveling'' the dissipative (but deterministic) evolution of ensemble states.
+It appears to be a \textit{general fact}\footnote{related to the dissipation-fluctuation theorem, as will be discussed in more detail elsewhere.} -- not only in QM, but also in classical physics -- that the dissipative nature of the time-evolution of ensemble states implies that the states of \textbf{individual} systems belonging to the ensemble exhibit a \textbf{stochastic} time-evolution obtained by ``unraveling'' the dissipative (but deterministic) evolution of ensemble states, provided that an appropriate ``ontology'' of individual systems is assumed.

-It may be appropriate to mention an example of this fact in classical physics.
-Imagine that we consider a large ensemble -- a ``gas'' -- of point-like particles suspended in a thermal liquid and exhibiting Brownian motion (caused by collisions of the particles with lumps in the liquid), but not interacting with one another.
+It may help the readers' understanding of this fact to mention an example in classical physics.
+Imagine that we consider a large ensemble -- a ``gas'' -- of point-like particles suspended in a thermal liquid and exhibiting Brownian motion -- caused by collisions of the particles with lumps in the liquid -- but not interacting with one another.
 An ensemble state of this system at time $t$ is given by the density, $\rho_t$, of particles in physical space $\mathbb{E}^{3}$.
 The time evolution of $\rho_t$ is given by a \textit{diffusion equation,} which is a \textit{linear, deterministic} equation known to be \textit{dissipative} and to produce entropy.
-The evolution of the state of a single particle in the ensemble (``gas''), namely its position $\xi(t)\in \mathbb{E}^{3}$, as a function of time $t$ is, however, \textit{stochastic;} it is given by a \textit{Wiener process,} which can be constructed by ``unraveling'' the diffusion equation; (see, e.g., \cite{Nelson}).
+The evolution of the state of a single particle in the ensemble, namely its position, $\xi(t)\in \mathbb{E}^{3}$, as a function of time $t$ is, however, \textit{stochastic;} it is given by a \textit{Wiener process,} which can be constructed by ``unraveling'' the diffusion equation; (see, e.g., \cite{Nelson}).
 More details about this example and the analogy with QM can be found in \cite{Fr, FGP}.